 Instruments

 Display Check

-When the ignition switch is turned on, all the mode and digital segments will show.
+When the ignition switch is turned to the ON position, all the mode and digital segments will show.
 If any part of these displays does not come on when it should, have your dealer check for problems.